 Laboratory animals have done a lot for humanity over the years, helping us find treatments and cures for a variety of human diseases.
-The U.S. is now trying to repay lab animals for their service — even if it is involuntary service — by enacting the first update to its "Guide for the Care and Use of Laboratory Animals
+The U.S. is now trying to repay lab animals for their service — even if it is involuntary service — by enacting the first update to its "Guide for the Care and Use of Laboratory Animals" since 1996.

 That update, according to the U.S. Office of Laboratory Animal Welfare, "empowers continued advancement in the humane care and use of vertebrate animals in research, research training, and biological testing."

 The guide's latest edition, which was unveiled last year and just took effect this month, includes new space requirements for a wide range of lab animals, from rats and rabbits to chickens and chimpanzees.
 Animal-rights advocates have spent years pushing for such changes, and they largely welcome the new rules.

 But as NPR reports, some researchers are bristling at the idea of buying new cages for thousands of rats.

 "The effect would be, we would have to buy more of this caging, and our estimate was somewhere around $300,000 worth of caging, at least," Bob Adams, the head of Johns Hopkins University's main lab-rat complex, tells NPR.
 "Bottom line is, there is more work, there is more cost for everybody, for our whole operation."

 Also on MNN: U.S. agrees to limit medical research on chimpanzees

 It's not that scientists are ambivalent about animal welfare, adds Joseph Thulin from the Medical College of Wisconsin.
 "I would not want anyone to think that the research community doesn't want to implement new guidelines because they don't care about their animals," he tells NPR.
 "That is not the case at all."
 There's simply a shortage of research on rodent housing, he says, creating doubt that expanding cage sizes "will have any measurable positive impact on the animals."